Chromate conversion coating: Phosphate coatings

 Chromate conversion coatings can be applied over the phosphate conversion coatings often used on ferrous substrates.
 The process is used to enhance the phosphate coating.

 Safety

 Hexavalent chromium compounds have been the topic of intense workplace and public health concern for their carcinogenicity, and have become highly regulated.

-In particular, concerns about the exposure of workers to chromates and dichromates while handling the immersion bath and the wet parts, as well as the small residues of those anions that remain trapped in the coating, have motivated the development of alternative commercial bath formulations that do not contain hexavalent chromium; for instance, by replacing the chromates by trivalent chromium salts, which are considerably less toxic.
-However, these do not seem to provide the long-term corrosion protection of the traditional formula.
+In particular, concerns about the exposure of workers to chromates and dichromates while handling the immersion bath and the wet parts, as well as the small residues of those anions that remain trapped in the coating, have motivated the development of alternative commercial bath formulations that do not contain hexavalent chromium; for instance, by replacing the chromates by trivalent chromium salts, which are considerably less toxic and provide as good or better corrosion resistance than traditional hexavalent chromate conversion.

 In Europe, the RoHS and REACH Directives encourage elimination of hexavalent chromium in a broad range of industrial applications and products, including chromate conversion coating processes.